Nikita Kucherov: Continued individual success, 100-assist season, early playoff exits (2022–present)

+On 18 January 2025, Kucherov recorded his 600th career assist on a goal by Darren Raddysh in a 5–1 win over the Detroit Red Wings, becoming the second Lightning player in franchise history to do so.
+Kucherov ended the 2024–25 season with 37 goals and 84 assists for 121 points in 78 games played.
+His 84 assists tied Colorado Avalanche forward Nathan MacKinnon as the league leader in assists and his 121 points would earn Kucherov his second consecutive Art Ross Trophy and third overall, making him the ninth player in NHL history to earn the award at least three times.
+In the 2025 playoffs, Kucherov and the Lightning once again were defeated by the defending Stanley Cup champion and eventual back-to-back champion Florida Panthers in the first round in five games.
+Kucherov played in all five games and was again held goalless but recorded four assists for four points.
+He was also for a third time a finalist for both the Hart Memorial Trophy and the Ted Lindsay Award, winning the Ted Lindsay Award for the second time but ceding the Hart Trophy to Connor Hellebuyck of the Presidents' Trophy-winning Winnipeg Jets.

+Kucherov recorded his 1,000th NHL point on October 25, 2025 with an assist on a goal by Jake Guentzel in a 4–3 win over the Anaheim Ducks, becoming the 101st player to reach the mark.

 International play

 Kucherov played in several international tournaments with the Russian national junior team, including the 2012 and 2013 World Junior Championships, where Russia won a silver and then bronze medal.

 In 2016 Kucherov made his debut for the Russian national team, joining Lightning teammates Nikita Nesterov, Vladislav Namestnikov, and Andrei Vasilevskiy at the 2016 World Cup of Hockey.

 Kucherov, along with Vasilevskiy and Namestnikov played at the 2017 World Championship, where Russia won a bronze medal.
 He returned for the 2019 World Championship, again winning a bronze medal.

 Personal life

-Kucherov was born in Maykop in southern Russia, but moved with his family to Moscow at a young age.
+Kucherov was born in Maykop in southern Russia but moved with his family to Moscow at a young age.
 His mother took up a job at a hockey rink, which is how Kucherov first started to play.

-Kucherov is married to Anastasiya, and has a son, Max, born in 2018.
+Kucherov has a wife, Anastasiya, and a son.

 Kucherov's father, Igor, is a Colonel in the Russian Army.